 Pa.
 Senate OKs Bill Delegating Docs' Informed Consent Duties

-Law360 (April 29, 2021, 6:05 PM EDT) -- Four years after a controversial decision by the state's high court saddling doctors with sole responsibility for obtaining informed consent from patients prior to medical procedures, the Pennsylvania Senate on Wednesday unanimously approved a bill that would allow delegation of the duty to a qualified associate.
+By Matt Fair (April 29, 2021, 6:05 PM EDT) -- Four years after a controversial decision by the state's high court saddling doctors with sole responsibility for obtaining informed consent from patients prior to medical procedures, the Pennsylvania Senate on Wednesday unanimously approved a bill that would allow delegation of the duty to a qualified associate.